snoringarvind/appPagination/README.md

 <li>
 <h4>Adding a search box to filter the data.
 (Optional)</h4>
 <h5>component.ts</h5>
-<p>Here we create Observables for searchTerms to pass the seach-term and SearchObservable to pass the latest search request.</p>
+<p>Here we create Observables for searchTerms and searchObservable to pass the seach-term and the latest search filtered data inside the directive.</p>
 <p>You can look more about creating search observables on <a href='https://angular.io/guide/practical-observable-usage'>Angular Documentation</a></p>

 ```ruby